samvera/samvera.github.io/pages/samvera/developer_community/pr_checklist.md

 - Backward compatibility
   - [ ] Public API: Public method signatures are not changed when going into a bug release or minor release.
 These are ok for a major release, but should be an intentional change that is deemed necessary.
   - [ ] Public API: Requires unit tests exist that ensure correct behavior of new classes/modules/methods
+  - [ ] Functional changes: The functional implementation of public methods are not changed for bug release and minor releases.
+These are ok for a major release, but should be an intentional change that is deemed necessary.
+A change in processing can be added to a method as long as the older approach continues to work with the older code having a deprecation warning.
+  - [ ] Deprecation: Code that is targeted for removal in the next major release should have a deprecation warning.
   - [ ] Solr Migrations: Changes to the solr documents should not happen for bug releases, should not be required for minor releases.
 Are ok for major releases.
   - [ ] Fedora Migrations: Changes to the fedora objects should not happen for bug releases, should not be required for minor releases.
 Are ok for major releases.
   - [ ] Database Migrations: Changes to the database should not happen for bug releases, should not be required for minor releases.
 Are ok for major releases.
 - Documentation